mpsijm/chipcie-poc/content/resources.md

 When you submit a problem to the judging system, your problem is automatically judged against test cases.
 The cases include both the sample cases given in your problem statement, and secret cases that will cover the extreme cases and corner cases.

 For running and compiling against the testcases you have a single core available and limited memory.
 If you try to circumvent this with `fork` (C/C++) or creating `Threads` (Java/Kotlin), this will be a cause for disqualification.

 There is a time limit given on each problem statement.
 Each testcase has to finish in this time limit.
-In this time includes running the program, if applicable starting the jvm or interpreter, reading the input and outputting your answer.
+In this time includes running the program, starting the JVM or interpreter (if applicable), parsing the input and outputting your answer.

 If you are afraid that you solution runs within the time limit, you can generate a maximum input test case and measure the runtime on your machine with the [`time`](https://www.man7.org/linux/man-pages/man1/time.1.html) command.

 The organisation of a contest tries to make the machines for judging and contestants equal, but this is not always the case.
-Therefor the timing on your machine is no guarantee for the timing on the judge host.
+Therefore, the timing on your machine is no guarantee for the timing on the judge host.

 ## More hints from the jury
-The BAPC jury 2022 have provided advice and hints on understanding the problem format at [jury.bapc.eu/hints](https://jury.bapc.eu/hints/).
+The BAPC jury have provided advice and hints on understanding the problem format at [jury.bapc.eu/hints](https://jury.bapc.eu/hints/).
 This page also contains general information on how submissions are judged during a contest, as well as tips about interactive problems.